-It's worth mentioning that the speed improvement from selective RAG could be further enhanced with a more advanced retrieval setup.
-For instance, dense retrieval on large repositories often consumes more than 80\% of the entire RAG pipeline's latency.
-In that case, a 20\% RAG policy translates into more than 70\% speedup.
+It is worth mentioning that the latency improvement from selective RAG could be further enhanced with a more advanced retrieval setup.
+For instance, conducting dense retrieval on large repositories often consumes more than 80\% of the entire RAG pipeline's latency.
+Then, a 20\% RAG policy could translate into more than 70\% speedup.
 We empirically verify this statement in \cref{appendix-retriever-robustness}.

-Next, we consider using larger LMs as $\mathcal{M}$ in the framework and using $P$(\texttt{\textless cc\textgreater}) with \textsc{Repoformer-1B} as a \textit{plug-and-play} selective RAG policy.
-As shown in \cref{latency-transfer}, the selective predictions from \textsc{Repoformer} successfully reduce the latency of RAG with these 7x and 16x larger LMs by approximately 25\% while improving their accuracy.
-The findings collectively indicate that \textsc{Repoformer} has acquired robust selective retrieval capabilities, which could partially transfer to other larger code LMs.
+Next, we consider using diverse larger LMs as $\mathcal{M}$ in the code completion framework and using selection\textsubscript{T} with \textsc{Repoformer-1B} as a \textit{plug-and-play} selective RAG policy to decide whether retrieval should be performed.
+We experiment on a diverse set of LMs: StarCoderBase, Code Llama \citep{roziere2023code}\footnote{We accessed the model through Amazon SageMaker (\url{https://docs.aws.amazon.com/sagemaker/}).}, CodeGen25 \citep{Nijkamp2023codegen2}, and ChatGPT\footnote{We use \texttt{gpt-3.5-turbo-0613} via the OpenAI API.}.
+As shown in \cref{latency-transfer}, the selective predictions from \textsc{Repoformer-1B} successfully reduce the inference latency with different larger LMs by approximately 25\% \textit{}\textit{while improving their accuracy}.
+Collectively, the findings indicate that \textsc{Repoformer} has acquired robust selective retrieval capabilities that could generalize to diverse types of code LMs.